 Writing this bit to one enables the USART Transmitter.
 The Transmitter will override normal port operation for the TxD pin when enabled.
-The disabling of the Transmitter (writing TXEN to zero) will not become effective until ongoing and pending transmissions are completed, (i.e., when the transmit Shift Register and transmit Buffer Register do not contain data to be transmitted).
+The disabling of the Transmitter (writing TXEN to zero) will not become effective until ongoing and pending transmissions are completed.
+For example, when the Transmit Shift Register and Transmit Buffer Register do not contain data to be transmitted.
 When disabled, the Transmitter will no longer override the TxD port.

-Bit 2 - UCSZ2: Character Size
+• Bit 2 - UCSZ2: Character Size

-The UCSZ2 bits combined with the UCSZ1:0 bit in UCSRC sets the number of data bits (Character Size) in a frame the Receiver and Transmitter use.
+The UCSZ2 bits combined with the UCSZ1:0 bit in UCSRC sets the number of data bits (character size) in a frame the Receiver and Transmitter use.

-Bit 1 - RXB8: Receive Data Bit 8
+• Bit 1 - RXB8: Receive Data Bit 8